-The African Centre for the Constructive Resolution of Disputes (ACCORD) is presently soliciting contributions for the first 2014 Issue of Conflict Trends (2014, Issue 1).
+The African Centre for the Constructive Resolution of Disputes (ACCORD) is presently soliciting contributions for the third 2014 Issue of Conflict Trends (2014, Issue 3).
 As this will be a General Issue we welcome submissions on any topic related to conflict, conflict resolution, peace, development, security, human rights, peacebuilding, etc. Submissions can address any topic as related to specific contexts and cases in Africa or more broadly/generally.
 In addition we also welcome book reviews (on related topics/themes) for the Issue.
 Articles must be 2 500-3 000 words in length; book reviews must be 1 500 words.
-The deadline for submission of fully completed articles and book reviews for Issue 1, 2014 is 17 January 2014.
+The deadline for submission of fully completed articles and book reviews for Issue 3, 2014 is 18 July 2014.

 Conflict Trends publishes articles on contemporary issues in conflict and conflict resolution.
 The magazine largely focuses on Africa and deals with conflict and conflict resolution issues pertaining to the continent.
 The magazine welcomes any contribution from commentators within and outside the continent.
 ACCORD encourages contributors who offer well-balanced comments on the contemporary challenges faced by the continent in the area of conflict analyses and resolution.

 Contributions for 2014

 Conflict Trends is published four times a year.
 The Editorial Team welcomes contributions that cover:

 - A broad range of topics/articles related to Africa (and beyond)